Putty Valley, 2025.

 • Prefabricated and Passivhaus compliant floors (R6.7), walls (R4.0) and roof (6.7) panels by Evan Graham Master Builder.

-• Total embodied carbon calculations reveal Putty Passiv achieves a global warming potential of 12 CO2e over a 50 year lifespan, close to Demarks current exemplar standard for new buildings of 10.5 CO2 eq/m²/year.
+• Total embodied carbon calculations reveal Putty Passiv achieves a global warming potential of 12 kgCO2e/m2 over a 50 year lifespan.
+Using Rapid LCA the home achieves a 238% ‘whole of life carbon footprint improvement’ compared to an average 3 bedroom, 6 star home.

 • Strategic placement and design of glazing, eaves and external blinds to limit solar heat gain during summer and maximise heat gain in winter.

-• One of the first Passivhaus certified building in Australia to include fireplace – connected to external fresh air and suitable for 3Kw low effect heating.
-Jotul F-162 fireplace with a CO sensor linked to the heat recovery unit.
+• One of the first Passivhaus certified building in Australia to include fireplace – The Jotul F-162 fireplace is connected to external fresh air supply and suitable for low effect heating with an output of only 3Kw.